NdakoAdama/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that creates an alias
-A script that prints hello user, where user is the current Linux user
+A script that prints hello user, where user is the current Linux user A script to add /action to the path